-For National Science Week this year, we’re delighted to partner with Australia’s Science Channel to bring you ‘On the job!’—a video series showing a day in the life of seven Australian science support staff.
+For National Science Week 2016, we’re delighted to partner with Australia’s Science Channel to bring you ‘On the job!’—a video series showing a day in the life of seven Australian science support staff.
 We explore science behind the scenes to uncover and celebrate the fantastic work being done all around the country to keep Australia’s scientific progress moving.

 Watch all our finalists' stories below.